CHLAMYDIA

 - By means of a "first jet*" urine test.

-*To test effectively for chlamydia, the sample should ideally consist of the first few drops, without having urinated two hours before sampling.
+*Totest effectively for chlamydia, the sample should ideally be taken from the first few drops without having urinated at least two hours before sampling.

-To protect yourself from chlamydia, use a condom (internal or external) or a latex square.
+To protect yourself from chlamydia, you can use condoms (internal or external), a latex square or a latex or nitrile glove.

-Condoms reduce the risk of exposure, but do not offer total protection, as chlamydia can be transmitted through sexual touching* and unprotected oral sex.
+Condoms reduce the risk of exposure, but do not offer total protection, as chlamydia can be transmitted during sexual touching* and oral sex (practices which are less often protected).

-Please note that only 2 gonorrhea/chlamydia tests are reimbursed per year.
+Only 2 gonorrhea/chlamydia tests are reimbursed per year in Belgium...

 Sources